For media inquiries, please contact Media Relations

-Sheel is proud to be a son, husband, and father, and when he is not working enjoys time with family and friends.
+Sheel was proud to be a son, husband, and father, and when he was not working, enjoyed time with family and friends.

 “I would like my students to walk away with deeper practical and philosophical understanding of what it means to teach students about aesthetics, being culturally relevant, being democratic participants, and good citizens—all while using music as the means instead of the ends.
 I want them to think critically, and to know what critical theory is, about the purpose of how, why, and what they are teaching, as well as the little hidden agendas that can be found in the curriculum.
 Simply put: to be aware.”